Could My Chest Pain Have Anything to Do with COVID?

 - Stay in close touch with friends and family members who make you feel supported

 - Maintain a positive outlook that focuses on things to celebrate

 - Practice stress-coping skills like deep breathing, planning ahead of time, specific meditations or imagery use, and doing hobbies or activities you find calming

 Strong health habits can help counter COVID risk factors you may have, which can include having asthma, being overweight or living in an area that doesn’t have good medical resources.

 How Can Clearing Help?

 If you have chronic pain that affects your chest or other areas of your body, perhaps you’d like more support.
 You could try Clearing’s tailored programs for addressing chronic pain.
-Depending on your specific needs, your Clearing plan may include prescription compound cream, nutraceuticals, CBD cream, personalized home exercises, and access to experienced pain specialists.
-Want to start with a low-cost trial?
-You can begin today.
+Depending on your specific needs, your Clearing plan may include prescription compound cream, nutraceuticals, CBD cream, health coaching, personalized home exercises, and access to experienced pain specialists.
+Find out more today.